 We can still hear his brother’s yelling at Joseph: “Stuck up, spoiled brat – SHUT UP!
 When will you grow up?”
 “No one wants to hear a smart ass like you pontificate.”
 “Kids like you should be seen and definitely NOT heard.”
 “Spoiled and pampered – you just don’t get it do you?”
 “Your words are annoying and your arrogance pathetic.”

-9 He dreamed another dream, told it to his brothers; he said: there in the other dream I dreamt, was sun and the moon and the other eleven stars that bowed down to me.
-10 He told it to his father and to his brother; his father reprimanded him, he said to him: what is this dream you have dreamt?
-Will be all come, myself, your mother and brothers to bow down to you, to the ground?
+9 He dreamed another dream, told it to his brothers; he said: there in the other dream I have dreamed, was sun and the moon and the other eleven stars that bowed down to me.
+10 He told it to his father and to his brothers; his father reprimanded him, he said to him: what is this dream you have dreamed?
+Will we all come, myself, your mother and brothers to bow down to you, to the ground?
 11 His brothers were envious of him and his father was aware of this.Genesis 37

 Naïve child, you are like a rose with thorns.
 People may admire you, but sometimes come away scratched and bleeding despite your allure.

 Who was responsible for such a person/character?
 Who molded his personality and made him a braggart and then a clever, brilliant man?
 Who was most influential?
 Father?
 Jacob treated him differently than everyone else, because that is what he saw growing up.
 Mother?
 Rachel had waited so long for him to be born but didn’t get to raise him.
 Brothers?
 Older half-brothers don’t usually care about their intrusive younger siblings.

 Nature or nurture is somehow an unanswerable conundrum.
 He was left to his own devices to explore the world and navigate complex family relations.